OppoOskar/swt-python/readme.md

 # Fast Stroke Width Transform for Python
 This repo contains wrapper for libccv's SWT algorithm for use in Python.

+## WARNING, this is untested.
+Use on your own risk.

 For more information, see my blog post: http://zablo.net/blog/post/stroke-width-transform-swt-python

 ## How to: